SUSTAINABLE INNOVATION SCHEME

 - Skills enable entrepreneurship.
 Entrepreneurship is often a carrier of innovation and structural change.
 Skills and experience are vital to enterprise growth and survival.

-- Skilled operators and investors of products and facilities often provide suppliers with valuable ideas for improvement
+- Skilled operators and users of products and services often provide suppliers with valuable ideas for improvement

 In novel contexts, generic skills – such as reading, writing, and topic resolution – as well as technical, managerial, design, and interpersonal skills, such as multicultural openness and leadership, all affect innovation.
 In the widest interpretation, the skills that support innovation could be any ability, proficiency or attribute that contributes to creating and implementing new products, processes, promotion methods, or organisational arrangements in the industry(ies).